What Is Melting Chocolate?

 Ice cream topping.
 Pour it over ice cream.
 It will harden almost immediately into a delightful candy shell.

 Chocolate covered bacon.
 You don’t need a recipe for this.
-Just pour it over nice, flat strips of cooked bacon on parchment paper and let harden, then refrigerate.
+Just pour it over nice, flat strips of cooked bacon (well done and crispy, not soggy) on parchment paper and let harden, then refrigerate.
 Or dredge the bacon in it for a more thorough covering.

 Cake batter: Swirl it into cake and cheesecake batter.